INUDECO 2021

 SLAVUTYCH

 Slavutych is the youngest city in Ukraine.
-Teams of experts from eight republics of the former USSR took part in the construction of the city, which gave the buildings of each of the 13 quarters a national flavor.
+Teams of experts from eight countries took part in the construction of the city, which gave the buildings of each of the 14 quarters a national flavor.
 Slavutych is the embodiment of a unique, environmentally sustainable, easy-to-live architecture, it is a cozy home for its residents and an unparalleled point on the map for guests from around the world.

 The short history of the mono-profile Slavutych is divided into three periods.
-Until 2000, when the Chernobyl nuclear power plant generated electricity and the city implemented various large-scale projects.
+Until 2000, when the Chornobyl nuclear power plant generated electricity and the city implemented various large-scale projects.

 At the same time, the city begins an active search for ways out of the situation – continues to operate a special economic zone, implemented 40 multi-thematic projects, which attracted about 2.6 million US dollars.

-The third – from 2012 to the present, when a new safe confinement was built over the destroyed 4th power unit of Chernobyl.
+The third – from 2012 to the present, when a new safe confinement was built over the destroyed 4th power unit of Chornobyl.

 Now the city is restructuring its economy and looking for a new identity that will not be determined by the past catastrophe.